-The Canadian Plastic Industry Association communicates the advantages of plastics in product protection, shelf-life extension and resource conservation throughout a product's life-cycle.
+The Chemistry Industry Association of Canada communicates the advantages of plastics in product protection, shelf-life extension and resource conservation throughout a product's life-cycle.
 They also represent the plastic industry during consultations on policies and regulations that can impact production or end-of-life of plastics.
-For example, the CPIA has presented the plastic's industry position by participating in consultations with the government and other industry groups regarding the Ontario Climate Change Action Plan, which could increase costs of all fuels as well as feedstocks used in plastic production.
+For example, the CIAC has presented the plastic's industry position by participating in consultations with the government and other industry groups regarding the Ontario Climate Change Action Plan, which could increase costs of all fuels as well as feedstocks used in plastic production.